Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Many effective deep reinforcement learning~(RL) algorithms estimate value functions using bootstrapping, that is, by sequentially fitting value functions to target value estimates generated from the value function learned in the previous iteration.
-Despite high-profile achievements~\citep{silver2017mastering}, these algorithms are highly unreliable~\citep{henderson2017deep} due to poorly understood optimization issues.
-Although a number of hypotheses have been proposed to explain these issues, resulting in several effective fixes~\citep{Achiam2019TowardsCD,bengio2020interference, fu19diagnosing, igl2020impact, martha2018sparse, kumar2020discor,du2019distributioncheck}, a complete understanding remains elusive.
+Many commonly used deep reinforcement learning~(RL) algorithms estimate value functions using bootstrapping, which corresponds to sequentially fitting value functions to target value estimates generated from the value function learned in the previous iteration.
+Despite high-profile achievements~\citep{silver2017mastering}, these algorithms are highly unreliable due to poorly understood optimization issues.
+Although a number of hypotheses have been proposed to explain these issues~\citep{Achiam2019TowardsCD,bengio2020interference, fu19diagnosing, igl2020impact, martha2018sparse, kumar2020discor}, a complete understanding remains elusive.

-We identify an ``implicit under-parameterization'' phenomenon~(\Figref{fig:teaser}) that emerges when value networks are trained using gradient descent combined with bootstrapping.
+We identify an ``implicit under-parameterization'' phenomenon that emerges when value networks are trained using gradient descent combined with bootstrapping.
 This phenomenon manifests as an excessive aliasing of features learned by the value network across states, which is exacerbated with more gradient updates.
-While the supervised deep learning literature suggests that some feature aliasing is desirable for generalization~\citep[\eg][]{gunasekar2017implicit, arora2019implicit}, implicit under-parameterization exhibits more pronounced aliasing than in supervised learning.
+While the supervised deep learning literature suggests that some feature aliasing is desirable for generalization~\citep[\eg][]{gunasekar2017implicit, arora2019implicit}, implicit under-parameterization results in more pronounced aliasing than in supervised learning.
 This over-aliasing causes an otherwise expressive value network to \emph{implicitly} behave as an \emph{under-parameterized} network, often resulting in poor performance.

 Implicit under-parameterization becomes aggravated when the rate of data re-use is increased, restricting the sample efficiency of deep RL methods.
-In online RL, increasing the number of gradient steps between data collection steps for \textit{data-efficient} RL~\citep{fu19diagnosing, fedus2020revisiting} causes the problem to emerge more frequently.
+In online RL, increasing the number of gradient steps in between data collection steps for \textit{data-efficient} RL~\citep{fu19diagnosing, fedus2020revisiting} causes the problem to emerge more frequently.
 In the extreme case when no additional data is collected, referred to as \textit{offline} RL~\citep{lange2012batch, agarwal2020optimistic, levine2020offline}, implicit under-parameterization manifests consistently, limiting the viability of offline methods.